Morsel/morsel-api/doc/API-Docs.md

 # Feed Methods

 ## GET `/feed` - Feed
 Returns the Feed.
-If [current_user](#current_user) exists, the results will include your Feed Items, any followed Users' Feed Items, and any Feed Items marked as `featured`.
+If [current_user](#current_user) exists, the results will include your Feed Items, any followed Users' Feed Items, any followed Places' Feed Items, and any Feed Items marked as `featured`.
 If no [current_user](#current_user) exists only Feed Items marked as `featured` will be returned.
 In either case results are sorted by their `created_at` date, with the most recent one's appearing first.

 __Request Behaviors__
 * [Pagination](#pagination)